Assisted house sales: What are they and how do assisted sales work?

 However, conversely, property prices in the area - or indeed, nationally or globally - may have taken something of a hit during this time.
 In a situation of this kind, a pre-agreed fixed price may prove beneficial to the seller.

-If the buyer decides that it is not in their best interest to take full ownership of the property - for example, if house prices fall too far for them to make a profit - they can simply walk away from the arrangement.
+If the purchaser decides that it is not in their best interest to take full ownership of the property - for example, if house prices fall too far for them to make a profit - they can simply walk away from the arrangement.

 Get Your Free Offer Now